Instructions for Downloading|

 D I S C L A I M E R

-I am often asked if it's legal to download songs
+I am occasionally asked if it's legal to download songs

 found on various non-commercial sites, such as this one.

 Well, I'm neither a lawyer nor a technician, and I've begun

 to wonder if it was legal for us to tape music off the radio

 back when tape recorders first came into existence.

 And were we committing a crime when we recorded

 a movie shown on TV with our VCRs?
 And was it really

 legal to buy a dual-deck audio recorder for the

 My answer to all of the above is, "I don't know."